English | Français | Deutsch | 日本語 | 한국어 | 漢語 | Español | Português | Italiano | Magyar | Türkçe | Pycckий

 In offering homestay, hosts are expected to:

-4. Eat dinner with their students every day so that they may practice their English
+Prepare breakfast and dinner daily, and eat dinner together with the students so that they may practice their English

 The Ideal Homestay Host